adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![PyCon IT 2022](../assets/2022mmdd/pyconit2022.png)](https://pycon.it/en)

 PyCon Italia is the Italian conference on Python.
-Organised by Python Italia, it is one of the more important Python conferences in Europe.
+Organized by Python Italia, it is one of the more important Python conferences in Europe.
 With over 700 attendees, the next edition will be June 2-5, 2022 - [Ticket Registration](https://pycon.it/en/tickets).

 [![SciPy 2022](../assets/2022mmdd/2022mmddscipy.jpg)](https://www.scipy2022.scipy.org/)